tdwg/geoschemes/marine/background_v2_2022-11.md

 ### Global biogeographic schemes

-Global regionalizations of coastal waters are based on the analysis of actual distributions of marine species, usually those belonging to well-known groups such as fishes, which reliably cover the entire marine realm.
+Global regionalizations of coastal waters were pioneered by Ekman (1935, 1953).
+They  are based on the analysis of actual distributions of marine species, usually those belonging to well-known groups such as fishes, which reliably cover the entire marine realm.
 Briggs (1974) and Briggs & Bowen (2012) ranked regions at the